 “Wait,” you say.
 “It is the other person’s fault; they did me wrong.
 Why should I have to learn anything?”

-Well, that may be true, but let me ask you: if someone did you wrong, and you got angry, does that make you right?
+Well, that may be true, but let me think: if someone did you wrong, and you got angry… that is your Right.
 It is an imperfect world.
 People are still learning from each other.
 You could be perfectly in the right and yet because you carry the anger, the one who suffers the most is you and those you care for.

 6 Anger Management Techniques